Binge Eating Disorder

 EMOTIONAL EATING is comforting yourself with food.
 This usually takes the form of carbohydrates.
 In addition, you might numb yourself with food, rather than tolerate unpleasant feelings.
 Finally, entertaining, celebrating or “treating yourself” with food might be a sign that you are an Emotional Eater.

 BULIMIA is a category of behaviors designed to facilitate the expulsion of food or calories from the body.
 These behaviors often include self-induced vomiting, laxative abuse, diuretic abuse and over-exercising.
-The goal of these behaviors is always to avoid or mitigate weight gain, or to facilitate weight loss.
-Often, women struggling with Binge Eating Disorders will attempt to compensate for their binging with one or more bulimic behaviors.
+The goal of these behaviors is to avoid or mitigate weight gain, to facilitate weight loss and/or to experience the physical release often associated with purging.
+Often, women struggling with Binge Eating Disorders will attempt to compensate for bingeing with one or more bulimic behaviors.

 The outcomes of Bariatric Surgeries can be significant – from rapid shifts in physical disease to enormous psychological changes.

-Because you want to achieve and maintain your weight loss goals, it is best to begin your therapy work prior to Bariatric surgery.
-The goal of therapy is to identify and resolve emotional and psychological issues that contribute to any Disordered Eating behaviors.
+Because you want to achieve and maintain your weight loss goals, it is best to begin your therapy work prior to Bariatric Surgery.
+The goal of therapy is to identify and resolve emotional and psychological issues that contribute to Disordered Eating behaviors.
 In some cases, clients have successfully lost enough weight with therapy that they decided against surgery.
-In other cases, clients reduced or eliminated their emotional dependence on food which helped them succeed before and after Bariatric surgery.
+In other cases, clients reduced or eliminated their emotional dependence on food which helped them succeed before and after Bariatric Surgery.